vishalkevat007/Design-and-Implementation-of-8x8-Systolic-Array/README.md

 ---

 ## Introduction
-A systolic array is a network of processing elements (PEs) that rhythmically compute and propagate data in a pipelined manner, enabling high-throughput matrix operations.
-This project focuses on an 8x8 systolic array design for matrix multiplication, optimized for low latency and area efficiency using the **Cadence 45nm PDK**.
-The implementation follows a complete RTL-to-GDS flow, including functional verification, logic synthesis, physical design, and post-layout validation.
+Matrix multiplication is a critical operation in many modern computing applications, including machine learning, digital signal processing, and scientific computing.
+Systolic arrays provide a highly efficient, parallel architecture to accelerate matrix operations by organizing processing elements (PEs) in a regular structure where data flows rhythmically across the array.
+In this project, we design an 8×8 systolic array using Verilog HDL and implement the full digital design flow from RTL coding, simulation, and synthesis to layout generation and gate-level verification.
+The project demonstrates practical usage of industry-grade EDA tools for ASIC design and provides a foundation for building scalable hardware accelerators.

 ---